-Report tegus in the wild!
-Note the location, take a photo and report the sighting online at www.gainvasives.org/tegus, (478) 994-1438 or gainvasives@dnr.ga.gov.
-Note: Tegus in the wild are not protected by Georgia wildlife laws or regulations (although local ordinances and animal cruelty laws apply).
-Tegus can be legally trapped or killed.
-Learn more at https://georgiawildlife.com/tegus.
+Report tegus in the wild in Georgia!
+Note the location, take a photo and report the sighting online (www.gainvasives.org/tegus), by phone (478-994-1438) or by email (gainvasives@dnr.ga.gov).

 Track Lookalikes

 Tegu

 A long, usually continuous tail drag.
 Tail creates a deep V-shape groove in soft soils.
 Footprints may not be visible.